 Learn the Rules That Govern Amateur Radio in Canada

-Regulations and Policies – 001 covers everything new operators need to know about licensing, station identification, international agreements, and operating responsibilities.
+Regulations and Policies – 001 covers everything new operators need to know about authorization , station identification, international agreements, and operating responsibilities.
 By mastering the regulations and policies that shape the amateur service, you’ll build a solid foundation for safe, legal, and effective radio operation — preparing you for both the Basic exam and real-world on-air confidence.

 The Operating Procedures in Amateur Radio module is a cornerstone of the Basic Qualification curriculum, designed to teach the skills needed for effective communication on VHF, UHF, and HF bands.
 Covering essential topics such as repeater and simplex operation, the phonetic alphabet, Morse code, Q signals, and emergency procedures, this course equips learners to handle real-world communication scenarios with confidence and professionalism.
 Using the QSL (Question Specific Learning) methodology, the course combines theory with practical, scenario-based learning, helping participants master operating procedures, optimize signal reports, and prepare thoroughly for the Basic Qualification exam.
 This hands-on approach ensures learners are ready to complete the Basic exam.